-Today the PLA is primarily a comedy website that receives around 7,000 unique visitors each day and began it’s roots in the computer underground, before everyone had the internet.
+Today the PLA is primarily a comedy website that receives thousands of unique visitors each day and began it's roots in the computer underground, before everyone had the internet.
 We have a strong community of readers and contributors, some who have remained with us since the very beginning.
 The website is updated continuously with news about various PLA projects.
 Popular projects of the PLA include the PLA Radio Podcast, the weekly call-in show on Cacti Radio called The Phone Show, prank phone calls, and the PLA book.

 Prank calls are often a byproduct of the things we talk about on our weekly call-in show, and are often used to demonstrate security vulnerabilities in the PLA Radio podcast.
 And, of course, friends and I also make them for good, old-fashioned fun.

 The difference you'll often find in PLA's prank calls in that we're usually on the receiving end of the prank calls, instead of calling out to people.
 Customers calling into businesses will find themselves talking to us, rather than an employee of the business they were trying to reach.
 Below you can listen to a few examples of our calls.
 All of the calls below have been edited so that they are 100% safe for radio and television broadcast.
 For more radio safe prank calls, visit our Radio Safe page.